pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 ## Error recovery

 The parties to a double-ratchet communications channel SHOULD negotiate an alternative encrypted channel for recovery if a DR update fails and messages become undecryptable.
-The easiest way of doing this is to set up multiple DRs (two is RECOMMENDED), and alternating messages between the DRs.
+The easiest way of doing this is to set up multiple independent DRs (two is RECOMMENDED), and alternating messages between the DRs.

 Multiple DRs may be initialised by including multiple EK subpackets in the initial message, and pairing them off in order with the EK subpackets in the response.
 If the second party responds with a lower number of ephemeral keys, then the first party MUST destroy the excess keys.
 After this step, each DR operates independently of the others.
-To ensure that all DRs are working, messages SHOULD be sent using all of them in roughly equal proportions, however a predictable sequence is not required.
+To ensure that all DRs are working, messages SHOULD be sent using each of them in roughly equal proportions, however a predictable sequence is not required and MUST NOT be assumed.

 ### Flow Control signature

-If a failure is detected in any of the double ratchets, a Flow Control signature should be sent using one of the other DRs.
+If a failure is detected in any of the double ratchets, a flow control signature SHOULD be sent using one of the other DRs.

-A flow control signature is a standalone signature (type 0x02) made by the EKE subkey containing a Flow Control subpacket in the hashed area.
+A flow control signature is a standalone signature (type 0x02), made by the EKE subkey, which contains a Flow Control subpacket in the hashed area.
 It is included in a DR message as the first packet of the encrypted data.
-If a flow control signature is present, a literal data packet is OPTIONAL, but a new ephemeral key packet MUST still be appended.
+If a flow control signature is present, a literal data packet is OPTIONAL, but a new ephemeral key packet MUST be appended.

-A flow control subpacket contains one or more octets of flags.
+A Flow Control subpacket contains one or more octets of flags.
 The following flags are defined:

 * Fork (0x80): Forks the current double ratchet into two separate DRs.